Ph-k/Vac-Check/README.md

 4. ` /searchVaccinationStatus citizenID`: Outputs all the vaccination information *(for which viruses he is or isn’t vaccinated)* the program has for the requested citizen.
 This is done from the parent/VacCheck process by sending to all the monitor processes via pipes/sockets this request, and then the monitor process responsible for the citizen with citizedID sends back via pipe/socket all the vaccination information it has about him.

-5. `/printPids`: prints the process id’s of all the child/monitor processes.

-6. `/exit`: send a signal/message to all the child/monitor processes which when received makes all the mointors to write some diagnostic information in their log files, de-allocate all the dynamically allocated memory, and then terminate.
+5. `/exit`: send a signal/message to all the child/monitor processes which when received makes all the mointors to write some diagnostic information in their log files, de-allocate all the dynamically allocated memory, and then terminate.
 After all the monitor processes have terminated gracefully, VacCheck also de-allocates all its dynamically allocated memory and exits.

+6. `/printPids`: prints the process id’s of all the child/monitor processes.

-7. `/violentlyExit`: The parent/VacCheck process send a sig kill signal to all the child/monitor processes.
-NOTE: USE ONLY WHEN ABSOLITY NESSECERY, it is recommended that you always use the exit command.
+7. `/violentlyExit`: The parent/VacCheck process sends a sig kill signal to all the child/monitor processes.
+NOTE: USE ONLY WHEN ABSOLUTELY NESSECERY, it is recommended that you always use the exit command since this does not perform any memory de-allocation.

 # Source code files overview
 #### (For both implementations *Named-Pipes-Src & Socket-Src*)